Christochi/Vault-API-Implementation/README.md

 - comment any output data you don't need in the root module's output.tf

 ## Requirement
-- install vault on your local machine
+- install hashicorp vault
+- install terraform
 ## Setup
 - set up the dev server: `vault server -dev`
 - include in the CLI: